 The other members of the Board of Directors

-Martha Helena Bejar (57, US citizen) started her career at AT&T as a telecommunications engineer, and she then joined Nortel Networks where she held various positions reporting to the CEO.
-She then joined Microsoft Corp. where she was Corporate Vice President for the communications sector.
+Martha Helena Bejar (57, US citizen) started her career at AT&T. She then joined Nortel Networks and Microsoft Corp.
 She was later appointed CEO of Wipro Infocrossing Cloud Computing services.
-She was then appointed CEO and Director of Flow Mobile, a broad band wireless access solution provider, until she sold the operations to three local service providers in North Dakota.
+She was then appointed CEO and Director of Flow Mobile, a broad band wireless access solution provider, until she sold the operations to local service providers.
 She was later appointed CEO of Unium Inc., a software company specialized in solving complex wireless networking problems, until March 2018 when she sold the company to Nokia Corp.
 Martha is the recipient of numerous industry awards including 2017 Inspiring Women of Washington State, top fifty Hispanic women in the United States by Hispanic Inc. Business Magazine.
 Martha received an Advanced Management Program degree from Harvard University Business School.
 She graduated Cum Laude with a Bachelor of Science degree in Industrial Engineering from the University of Miami and also holds an MBA from Nova Southeastern University.

 Hélène Boulet-Supau (51, French) graduate of ESSEC Business School.
 She began her career at Arthur Andersen and then joined Groupe Pierre et Vacances, where she held a number of positions between 1991 and 2000, notably as Chief Financial Officer.
 She went on to work as a financial consultant, before taking the helm at Larroque.
 Since 2007, she has been Chief Executive Officer and a shareholder of Sarenza, a leading online footwear and leather goods website.
 The ratification of the appointment of Hélène Boulet-Supau to the Group’s Board of Directors was approved by the Annual General Meeting of Shareholders held on June 30, 2017.
 On the meeting held on 29 June 2018, her directorship was renewed for a period of three years, namely until the General Meeting of 2021.